Writes a data frame into a range of cells. Main differences from

 If

-describes a rectangle with multiple cells, it is interpreted as the actual rectangle to edit.
-It is possible to describe a rectangle that is unbounded on the right (e.g. "B2:4"), on the bottom (e.g. "A4:C"), or on both the right and the bottom (e.g.cell_limits(c(2, 3), c(NA, NA))
+rangedescribes a rectangle with multiple cells, it is interpreted as the actual rectangle to edit.
+It is possible to describe a rectangle that is unbounded on the right (e.g. "B2:4"), on the bottom (e.g. "A4:C"), or on both the right and the bottom (e.g.cell_limits(c(2, 3), c(NA, NA)).
+Note that all cells inside the rectangle receive updated data and format.
+Important implication: if thedataobject isn't big enough to fill the target rectangle, the cells that don't receive new data are effectively cleared, i.e. the existing value and format are deleted.

 See also

-If sheet size needs to change, makes an UpdateSheetPropertiesRequest
+If sheet size needs to change, makes an UpdateSheetPropertiesRequest:

-The main data write is done via an UpdateCellsRequest
+The main data write is done via an UpdateCellsRequest:

 Other write functions: